Prof Sally Munt

 |Other posts:||Professor of Cultural Studies (Centre for Gender Studies)|

 BA Hons (First Class) English and Media Studies (Soton)

 MA in Twentieth Century Literature and Culture (Sussex)

 PG Diploma in Psychiatry (Brighton & Sussex Medical School)

 Community and Business

-Sally has been involved with the lesbian, gay, bisexual, trans and queer communities locally and nationally for 25 years.
+Sally has been involved with the lesbian, gay, bisexual, trans and queer communities locally and nationally for nearly 30 years.